This weekend’s death of philanthropist H.F. “Gerry” Lenfest impacted the commonwealth as much as any statesman would.

 Lebanon Cable TV Co had been awarded its franchise eight years earlier.
 A joint venture between locally-owned WLBR and Traingle-owned WLHY-TV, the company offered stations out of Harrisburg, Lancaster, Hershey, and of course, Philadelphia.

 WLBR had first gone on the air in 1946.
-The partnership with WLHY-TV, now WXBU, had about 7,600 subscribers when Lenfest acquired it in 1973, a transaction that involved $1.8 in bank financing along with $500,000 in private financing through two Lebanon businessmen.
+The partnership with WLHY-TV, now WXBU, had about 7,600 subscribers when Lenfest acquired it in 1973, a transaction that involved $1.8 million in bank financing along with $500,000 in private financing through two Lebanon businessmen.

 Just before the transaction closed, it almost fell apart.
 From the cable center history, we learn that the businessmen had a moment of doubt – “Gerry, we’ve been thinking about it, and we just think it’s too risky.
 You’re not putting up any of the money, and we’ve decided we’re not going to go through with the deal”.